elastic/kibana/rfcs/0000_template.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

-Below are a couple of suggested sections that you can tweak as you desire.
+Include architectural diagrams if you see fit, a picture is worth a thousand words.

 ## Terminology

 A glossary of new terms can be very helpful.

-## Architectural diagrams.

-A picture is worth a thousand words.

 # Risks